-The bill aims to enhance road safety in Washington by addressing speeding and the use of intelligent speed assistance devices (ISADs).
-It defines "excessive speeding" and mandates that drivers convicted of certain offenses operate vehicles equipped with functioning ISADs, outlining installation conditions, driver responsibilities, and associated costs.
-The legislation also specifies penalties for tampering with these devices and establishes a revolving account to manage fees collected from users.
-Additionally, it amends existing laws to incorporate ISADs as a condition of probation for traffic-related offenses, while ensuring the confidentiality of data generated by these devices.
+The bill aims to improve road safety in Washington by addressing issues related to speeding and the use of intelligent speed assistance devices (ISADs).
+It defines "excessive speeding" and requires drivers convicted of certain offenses to operate vehicles equipped with functioning ISADs.
+The legislation outlines the responsibilities of these drivers, including the safe and lawful operation of their vehicles, and establishes penalties for tampering with the devices.
+Additionally, it creates a revolving account for fees related to the installation and maintenance of ISADs, which will fund programs designed to reduce motor vehicle-related deaths and injuries.
+The bill also amends existing laws to make the use of ISADs a condition of probation for specific offenses and exempts data collected by these devices from public disclosure.

 Substitute Bill: 10.21.030, 46.20.2892, 46.20.391, 46.20.380